Toggle: English / Spanish

-Swollen and tender lymph nodes in the groin during an outbreak
+- Swollen and tender lymph nodes in the groin

 Genital symptoms include small, painful blisters filled with clear or straw-colored fluid.
-They are usually found:
+Areas where the sores may found include:

-- In women, blisters may be on the outer vaginal lips (labia), vagina, cervix, around the anus, and on the thighs or buttocks.
+- Outer vaginal lips (labia), vagina, cervix, around the anus, and on the thighs or buttocks (in women)

-- In men, blisters may be on the penis, scrotum, around the anus, on the thighs or buttocks.
+- Penis, scrotum, around the anus, on the thighs or buttocks (in men)

-- In both genders, blisters may be on the tongue, mouth, eyes, gums, lips, fingers, and other parts of the body.
+- Tongue, mouth, eyes, gums, lips, fingers, and other parts of the body (in both genders)